brotandgames/ciao/README.md

 Here you'll find instructions for deploying ciao to different platforms like Kubernetes or Dokku.

+By mounting a Docker or Kubernetes volume you can avoid loosing data on restart or upgrade.

-Be sure to enable authentication (eg. HTTP Basic auth) and TLS certificates if you serve ciao publicly.
+IMPORTANT: Be sure to enable authentication (eg. HTTP Basic auth) and TLS certificates if you serve ciao publicly.

 ### Kubernetes